MarcoMorawec/startuphackme/README.md

 	- setup a S3 bucket -done
 	- add the user credentials - done

-Hide edit&delete for non-admin users on lesson detail page - done
+- Hide edit&delete for non-admin users on lesson detail page - done

+- create the landing page

+- create the lesson overview page

+- create the lesson detail page